urcsc170/2018-spring-csc170/project03-multipage-website/instructions.md

   …all lower case, spelled exactly like that.
 -
   The name of the homepage must be exactly this:
-                **index.html**
+                **index.php**
   …all lower case, spelled exactly like that.
 - Subpage filenames can be whatever makes sense for the current page, so long as they follow standard naming conventions for webpages: all lowercase.
 No spaces.
 Use hyphens to separate words.
-E.g. for a webpage titled: "Mark Zuckerberg, CEO of Facebook", you would use "**mark-zuckerberg.html**"
+E.g. for a webpage titled: "Mark Zuckerberg, CEO of Facebook", you would use "**mark-zuckerberg.php**"
 - The image(s) you use must be in a sub-directory of the **project3** folder, and the sub-directory must be named **images**
 - The external CSS file must be in a sub directory of the **project3** folder, and the subdirectory must be named **css**